-SCADA (Supervisory Control and Data Acquisition) is a centralized software platform used to collect data from sensors and I/O devices, visualize processes in real-time, and allow for remote control.
+SCADA (Supervisory Control and Data Acquisition) is a centralised software platform used to collect data from sensors and I/O devices, visualise processes in real-time, and allow for remote control.

 The system is widely used in manufacturing plants, energy and water infrastructure, HVAC, traffic management and other critical OT environments.
 Modern SCADA systems are often extended with IIoT features such as edge data buffering, subscription-based updates (publish/subscribe) and cloud integration (e.g. MQTT, OPC UA).